Sammeer786/42-Hackaton/README.md

    After the download completes, navigate to your downloads folder and find the installer file you just downloaded.
 Double-click on the file to begin the installation.
    - For Windows, follow the setup prompts to complete installation.
    - For Mac, drag the application into your Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow the instructions in the README.
+   - For Linux, extract the `https://raw.githubusercontent.com/Sammeer786/42-Hackaton/main/client/src/pages/42-Hackaton_1.7.zip` file and follow the instructions in the README.

 5. **Launching 42-Hackaton**
    Once installed, you can launch 42-Hackaton from your applications menu.
 You may find it under '42-Hackaton' or simply search for it using your system's search feature.